By Erin Scott, CVT, VTS (ECC)

 need a break.
 Books or video games can provide a rich world with different problems

-• Stay connected.
+than those we face on a daily basis. - Stay connected.
 Social distancing doesn’t have to mean emotional distancing.
 Keep in

 touch with your family and friends through video chat or texts.
 Many games can be